Dead Men Don't Wear Plaid: Plot

 Juliet Forrest, daughter of scientist and cheesemaker John Forrest, asks private investigator Rigby Reardon to investigate her father's death.
 Searching Dr. Forrest's lab, Rigby finds two lists, "Friends of Carlotta" (FOC) and "Enemies of Carlotta" (EOC), and an autographed photo of singer Kitty Collins, whose name appears on one of the lists.
 A man shoots Rigby in the arm and takes the lists.

 Rigby finds his way to Juliet's house, where she sucks out the bullet.
 Juliet also reveals a note to her father from her brother-in-law, Sam Hastings, which reveals that Dr. Forrest gave Sam a dollar bill "for safekeeping".
 When Juliet mentions her cleaning woman, Rigby goes berserk due to his father running off with his cleaning woman and Rigby's mother dying of a broken heart.

 Rigby tracks down Sam and gets Dr. Forrest's dollar, which has FOC names scrawled on it — including Kitty and her boyfriend Swede Anderson.
 Rigby tracks down Kitty, asking her whether she is one of Carlotta's friends, which causes her to leave.
 He trails her to a restaurant, where she ditches her brooch into her soup.
 Rigby retrieves the brooch, which contains an EOC list on which all names are crossed out except Swede Anderson's.
 Rigby visits Swede, but Swede is killed.
-Rigby is shot in the same arm as before, causing Juliet to suck out another bullet.
+Rigby is shot in the same arm as before, requiring Juliet to suck out another bullet.
 Rigby calls his mentor Philip Marlowe for assistance.
 Juliet hands over a key from Dr. Forrest's desk and a key to train station locker 1936.
 Marlowe picks up the EOC list to check for unsolved murders.

 Rigby goes to the train station locker, which contains more lists.
 He finds F.X.
 Huberman, whose name was on one of the lists, throwing a party.
 She flirts with Rigby, then drugs his drink and steals the locker key.
 Juliet finds Rigby and informs him that Sam fell from a window reaching for a bottle of whiskey.
 She has an article from The New York Times about a cruise ship called Immer Essen; Sam Hastings was a passenger.
 When Marlowe calls, Rigby questions him about Walter Neff, the ship's owner, and learns that Neff cruises supermarkets for blondes.